martinsam/cozy-dev-docs/source/index.md

 # Write your own application

-From this point onward, you have a choice to make :
+From this point onward, you have a choice to make:

-## client-side application
+## Client-side application

-If you want to make a simple app that only manipulate data inside the cozy (no sharing, no accessing an external API), head over to the <a href="./clientsideapp.html">Client-side apps section</a>
+If you want to make a simple app that only manipulate data inside the cozy (no sharing, no accessing an external API), head over to the <a href="./clientsideapp.html">Client-side apps section</a>.

 ## Node.js application

-If you want to make a powerfull app using node.js, which manipulate files, access remote APIs or allow access a cozy visitor with complex rules, go to the <a href="./nodeapp.html">Node.js app</a>
+If you want to make a powerfull app using node.js, which manipulate files, access remote APIs or allow access a cozy visitor with complex rules, go to the <a href="./nodeapp.html">Node.js app</a>.

 # Understanding the platform